-Ah, the new year is finally here.
+The new year is finally here.
 It’s a new start, a clean slate and a fresh new page.
-So in celebration of this, I decided to share with you a formula for setting fitness goals that you would actually achieve.
+So in celebration of this, I wanted to share with you a formula for setting fitness goals that would make them easier to reach.

 I call it S.M.A.R.T. goal setting: S: specific, M: measurable, A: attainable, R: realistic, T: time-bound.

 Let’s take a typical new-year resolution: “I want to lose weight and be healthy” and try to apply the S.M.A.R.T. approach to modify it.

 Specific: “I want to lose 15 lbs” or “I want to start going to the gym 3 times a week” Make it a clear and specific goal.

 Measurable: Write it down.
 Keeping a simple log actually helps you stay on track.